sophgo/sophon-demo/README_EN.md

 ## Introduction
 Sophon Demo is developed based on the SophonSDK interface and provides a series of samples for mainstream algorithms.
 It includes model compilation and quantization based on TPU-NNTC and TPU-MLIR, inference engine porting based on BMRuntime, and pre and post-processing algorithm migration based on BMCV/OpenCV.

-SophonSDK is a custom deep learning SDK of Sophon based on its self-developed AI chip, covering model optimization, efficient runtime support, and other capabilities required for the inference phase of neural networks, providing an easy-to-use and efficient full-stack solution for deep learning application development and deployment.
-It is currently compatible with the third-generation BM1684 chip and supports the fourth-generation BM1684X chip.
+SophonSDK is a custom deep learning SDK of Sophon based on its self-developed AI processor, covering model optimization, efficient runtime support, and other capabilities required for the inference phase of neural networks, providing an easy-to-use and efficient full-stack solution for deep learning application development and deployment.
+It is currently compatible with the third-generation BM1684 processor and supports the fourth-generation BM1684X processor.

 ## Directory Structure and Description
 | contents                                    | category                  | code       |  BModel       | multi-batch | preprocess |